Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 ## Services

 Let's create a service to fetch users at Github.
 What should we use?
 A Provider?
 Service?
 Factory?
 Value?
 Constant?
 I am just kidding.
-No more service vs factory or value vs constant (As today, I don't know why it is called a constant if it is not constant).
+No more service vs factory or value vs constant (to this day, I don't understand why it is called a constant if it is not constant).

 A service in Angular 2 is simply a...